Australian Renewable Energy Hub

 Project description

-• Produce 1.6 million tonnes of green hydrogen per annum.
+• Produce around 1.6 million tonnes of green hydrogen per annum.

-• Abate around 17 million tonnes of carbon in domestic and export markets annually, equating to roughly 0.5 gigatonnes of carbon savings over the lifetime of the project.
+• Abate around 17 million tonnes of carbon in domestic and export markets annually.

-The project is situated on a 6,500-square kilometre site in the Pilbara, with access to abundant solar and wind resources.
+The project would be situated on a 6,500-square kilometre site in the Pilbara region of Western Australia, with access to abundant solar and wind resources.